 What to Serve with Gyros: 13 Healthy and Delicious Side Dishes

-If you’re like us and you live in a city.
-The chances are, you can get your hands on some delicious gyros from any street cart or corner market.
+If you’re like me and you live in a city, the chances are, you can get your hands on some delicious gyros from many a street cart or corner market.

 As a lunch, these sandwiches offer a robust and diverse flavor profile.
 They’re stuffed with everything we love.

-All those ingredients make our belly very satisfied.
+All those ingredients make our bellies very satisfied.
+They’re so good.

 You’ll love them so much; you want to make dinner with Sammy as the star.

-Whether you’re looking for a light salad, a warm soup, or a creamy sauce, we’ve got you covered.
+Whether you’re looking for a light salad, a warm soup, or a creamy sauce, I’ve got you covered.

 In this article, we’ll go over eleven mouth-watering ideas that will look perfect as part of any Mediterranean spread.